Prelude to Formation

 Confederate Heartland Campaign

 The campaign began on August 14, 1862, when Smith headed north out of Knoxville with a force of roughly 15,000 soldiers.
 On August 24, he reported to General Samuel Cooper, Adjutant and Inspector General of the Confederate armies, that he had “commenced the passage of the Cumberland Mountains on the 16th instant.”
 Leaving 9,000 soldiers behind to hold the Cumberland Gap, Smith preceded northward into Kentucky with 6,000 infantrymen and 850 cavalry troopers.
 In the same report, Smith informed Cooper that he had taken “possession of the town of Barboursville [sic] (Barbourville, Kentucky) on the morning of the 18th instant.”

-Upon occupying Barbourville, Smith discovered that he was in truly hostile territory.
-With little prospect of receiving comfort or much-needed supplies from the local populace, Smith informed Bragg on August 20, 1862, that “I find I have but two courses left me – either to fall back for supplies to East Tennessee or to advance toward Lexington for them.
+Upon occupying Barbourville, Smith discovered that he occupied genuinely hostile territory.
+With little prospect of receiving comfort or much-needed supplies from the local populace, Smith informed Bragg on August 20, 1862, that “I find I have but two courses left me—either to fall back for supplies to East Tennessee or to advance toward Lexington for them.
 The former course will be too disastrous to our cause in Kentucky for me to think of doing so for a moment.
 I have therefore decided to advance as soon as possible upon Lexington.”

-It was at about this time that the nomenclature of Army of Kentucky came into use.
-Up until the occupation of Barbourville, Smith did not apply any specific name to his forces.
+It was at about this time that the nomenclature of the Army of Kentucky came into use.
+Until the occupation of Barbourville, Smith did not apply any specific name to his forces.
 All of his correspondence originated from “Headquarters, Department of East Tennessee.”
 That changed on August 21, 1862, in a letter to Confederate President Jefferson Davis in which Smith referred to his command as the Army of East Tennessee.
 The nomenclature changed again on August 26, 1862, in another letter to Davis when Smith referred to his forces as the Army of Kentucky.
-That name prevailed for the remainder of the campaign.
+That name prevailed for the rest of the campaign.